Ravindrasariya/unklass_web/replit.md

 ## Overview

 QuizGenius is an AI-powered educational quiz platform that generates intelligent multiple-choice questions from PDF study materials.
 The application targets students preparing for 8th, 10th, and 12th grade exams following Indian education boards (MP Board, CBSE).
-Users register with their details, upload study material PDFs, and receive AI-generated quizzes with explanations and feedback.
+Students register with their details, select subjects, and take AI-generated quizzes with instant feedback and explanations.

 ## User Preferences